Yannis C. Yortsos: Dean of USC Viterbi School of Engineering

+Engineering+

+As the new dean, Yortsos posed a meta-question he had been thinking about for some time about the teaching of engineering in general, "What if engineering education itself were organized around solving humanity’s greatest challenges?"
+He coined he term "Engineering+", which encapsulates the nature of engineering to empower practically all disciplines in today's rapidly converging world and to help create a better existence for all humanity.
+The concept was to think that the ultimate point of teaching engineering was not technical proficiency alone in each, separate discipline, but in integrating all engineering knowledge with the ultimate goal of benefiting all of humanity, across all subjects.
+These goals would soon be consistent with "Grand Challenges" formalism.

-As dean, Yortsos articulated the term "Engineering+", which encapsulates the nature of engineering to empower practically all disciplines in today's rapidly converging world and to help create a better world for all humanity.
-In partnership with his colleagues, Tom Katsouleas, then Dean of the Duke Pratt School of Engineering and Rick Miller, then President of Olin College of Engineering, he co-founded in 2009 the Grand Challenges Scholars Program (GCSP), designed to educate the engineering students who will address the Grand Challenges of the National Academy of Engineering (NAE), articulated in 2008.
-In 2010 Dean Yortsos organized and hosted the Second Grand Challenges Summit at USC, which subsequently morphed into a series of bi-annual Grand Challenges Summits worldwide, organized by the National Academy of Engineering, the Royal Academy of Engineering and the Chinese Academy of Engineering.
-For the creation of the GCSP, which today has expanded to almost one hundred engineering schools around the world, the NAE awarded to Yortsos and his colleagues the 2022 NAE Gordon Prize.
+In 2009, in collaboration with his colleagues, Tom Katsouleas, then Dean of the Duke Pratt School of Engineering and Rick Miller, then President of Olin College of Engineering, Yortsos co-founded the Grand Challenges Scholars Program (GCSP), designed to educate the engineering undergraduates who would address the Grand Challenges of the National Academy of Engineering (NAE), articulated in 2008.
+The following year, in 2010, Dean Yortsos organized and hosted the Second Grand Challenges Summit at USC, which subsequently morphed into a series of bi-annual Grand Challenges Summits worldwide, organized by the National Academy of Engineering, the Royal Academy of Engineering and the Chinese Academy of Engineering.
+For the creation of the GCSP, which, in the next two decades, expanded to almost one hundred engineering schools around the world, the NAE awarded to Yortsos and his colleagues the 2022 NAE Gordon Prize, which is bestowed annually to recognize pioneering approaches to engineering leadership education.
+In the later years of his tenure, Yortsos rephrased the five competencies of the GCSP with these abbreviations: "Hugging the Exponential", "Engineering+X", "Innovation in the Broadest Sense", "The Cultural Mind", and "Heroic Engineering: Awareness of the Impact of Engineering to Society".
+Upon conclusion of his term as dean in 2026, the USC chapter was renamed as the Yannis C. Yortsos Grand Challenges Scholars Program in his honor.